 Being aware of this will help you identify relevant strategies to brighten up gloomy days and lighten your daily routine.
 Here are a few strategies:

-• Artistic activity: artistic creation is an excellent way of expressing your feelings.
+Artistic creation is an excellent way of expressing your feelings.
 It’s a way of expressing things that aren’t working and leaving room for other emotions.
 Sing, paint, draw, play a musical instrument, whatever you enjoy!

 References